05 Nov All That You Need to Know About The 2020 UAE National Day 49th Celebrations

 Some buildings will also highlight how old the UAE is or the exact year when the Emirate was formed.
 There are others that hoist images of national rulers.
 These can be on shirts, souvenirs, and other commercial products.

-Over the years, some locals have chosen to mark the celebrations by decorating their car’s hoods with national symbols and colors.
-These are mostly the same colors that make up the UAE flag.
+Over the years, some locals have chosen to mark the celebrations by decorating their car’s hoods with national symbols and colours.
+These are mostly the same colours that make up the UAE flag.

-The UAE flag is made up of four different colors.
-Here is a breakdown of what each of these colors implies:
+The UAE flag is made up of four different colours.
+Here is a breakdown of what each of these colours implies:

 Red – Stands for our bravery, courage, and strength.
 It is also a symbol of the sacrifices that ancient people made so as to create a strong foundation for our union.
 When you see red displayed during the National Day, remember to reflect in admiration for all that our forefathers went through to safeguard the UAE.